 I usually prefer savory crackers but these pecan-raisin crackers are an exception.
 And pair excellently with cheeses, especially blue cheese.
 I used Melissa Clark’s Golden Raisin and Pecan Thins recipe (which acknowledges that the recipe comes from”Better Baking” by Genevieve Ko) and made a few adjustments.
-I love that you can get about four dozen crackers per loaf and they actually keep for over a week, though anecdotally, I’ve heard friends say they were still tasty after almost two weeks.
+These crackers keep for over a week, though anecdotally, I’ve heard friends say they were still tasty after almost two weeks.
 Truth be told, they don’t last that long in my house.

 - ½ cup unbleached all-purpose flour

 - 1 cup pecans

 Place a baking sheet on center rack of oven and heat to 350 degrees.
 I like rectangular crackers so use a 8.5″ x 4.5″ loaf pan but you can mix and match mini-loaf pans.
 Whatever you choose, make sure to liberally butter the loaf pans.

 In a large bowl, whisk both flours, sugar, fennel seeds, baking soda and salt.
 Add buttermilk and stir.
 Fold in pecans and raisins.